Prepager/Ally/readme.md

 ```

 ## Testing
-Some tests require a Braintree Sandbox account and are grouped under 'Subscription'.
+Some tests require a Braintree Sandbox account and are grouped under "Subscription".

 ### Non-Subscription Tests
 #### Command